 I’ve always been a combination of classic, with a little twist.
 Sometimes I go for pretty super feminine, flowing dresses, especially in the summer, other times I want something a little sexy, and then there are times I want something elegant.
 We all are a blend of styles and knowing which combination of styles we are helps us create a wardrobe that is unique and reflects who we are.

 As the trends make their way from the runway to real people, they undergo many changes to make them more wearable for everyday women, and many never catch on.
-I remember the year Bermuda shorts, knee-high socks and wingtip shoes were in fashion, I eagerly collected the pieces to create the look.
+I remember the year Bermuda shorts, knee-high socks, and wingtip shoes were in fashion, I eagerly collected the pieces to create the look.
 The first time and only time I wore the look, I was turning heads because no one else, on the whole planet had gotten the memo.
 The trend never caught on, and I felt like I was wearing a costume.

 This year, I decided that rather than just reciting the trends, an exercise others have already done, I would provide tips on how to navigate trends so you can choose the right ones for your wardrobe.

 - Color.
 One of the first things I look for is the colors being shown each season.
-Specifically, I look for the colors I personally like and either have in my wardrobe or want to add.
+Specifically, I look for the colors I personally like and either has in my wardrobe or want to add.
 Some seasons, I pass on color trends simply because I know I don’t look good in the colors being shown, and I won’t spend money adding items to my wardrobe I don’t like.
 With that said, sometimes it’s a good idea to try a color that intrigues you or one you thought might not work.
 Some are more flattering than you might think, while others will never look good.
 Grey is one of those colors that simply does not look good on me.
 If you are unsure of what colors look good on you, there are several ways to get color analysis.

 - Silhouette: designers love to experiment with shapes, and each season heralds different shapes.
 In recent years, multiple silhouettes are presented, giving us an opportunity to choose, thank god!
 This year, sleek sheath gowns were shown as well as bubble dresses and huge ruffles.
 I am unlikely to go for the bubble style but was inspired by sheath dresses, but several of my friends are going for bubble dresses or “doll” dresses as they are sometimes called.
 Being tall and slim, oversized silhouettes overpower me.
 But on shorter women of medium builds, the look is super great.
 The moral: know your figure type and choose trends accordingly.